kevinbarabash/beignet/design/mvp/11_bonus_features.md

 # 11 Bonus Features

-There are lots of great features from other languages that we can bring to Crochet to make it even more of a joy to use.
+There are lots of great features from other languages that we can bring to Escalier to make it even more of a joy to use.

 ## Ranges